-To assist needy heart and cancer patients, cancer research, and the Crestview Retirement Home in Brazos County, Texas.
+To assist needy heart and cancer patients, and cancer research in Brazos County, Texas.

 Brazos County, Texas

 The Tyrous R. Williams and Ruth F. Williams Charitable Trust awards grants in Brazos County, Texas; primarily, to assist needy heart and cancer patients, and cancer research.